updating – February 2017

 Michael, hairdresser, once said that I never called myself a photographer!

 I spent a lot of weekends photographing people.
 One portrait session with Jill was shot in Salts Mill in Saltaire.
-The mill had just been aquired from Bradford Council by Jonathan Silver.
+The mill had just been aquired from Bradford Council by Jonathan Silver for £1.
 He let me take photographs on one of the undeveloped floors.
 It was the size of a football pitch.

 I like old cameras.
-I like new cameras.
 I do digital and film.
 Photography is a challenging medium.
-Everyone can take a photograph, it’s democratic, but it’s not easy to make a powerful image!
+Everyone can take a photograph, it’s unstoppable.
 Definitions of and for photographers have become blurred.
 Documentary, corporate, commercial, travel, fashion, advertising… there is a lot of crossover in the business.
 It continues to be redefined by the changes in technology, academics, the art world and photographers themselves.
 Digital technology has made the photography business more complex for professionals.

 There will be discussions about the disposal of broken/unused/unrepairable digital cameras.
 The pixel race will continue then switch to gadgets and gimmicks.
 The moving image may consume the still image.
-Film will rise in popularity but will there be any labs to process the film, except The Vault of course..
+Film will rise in popularity but will there be any labs to process the film?

 Interviewed Paul Hartley, UK’s number one jewellery and watch photographer, December 2008, article published in Professional Photographer magazine Feb 2009.
 I did numerous articles for Professional Photographer magazine in the 1990’s under the editorship of Jon Tarrant and later Steve Hynes.

-Bip, in the old days!
+Bip, back in the day!
 With Sean and Murco.